ualib/agda-algebras/appendix_prerequisites.rst

 .. contents:: :local:
     :depth: 2

-This chapter highlights some of the basic definitions from mathematics and type theory with which (we hope) our dear reader is familiar.
+This chapter highlights some of the basic definitions from mathematics with which (we hope) our dear reader is familiar.

 We provide a mere sketch, or rough outline, that may be skimmed now or consulted later.
 In fact, this appendix is included mainly to give the reader enough comfort and confidence (whether deserved or not) to fearlessly dive into the main chapters, without worrying about lack of preparation or "mathematical sophistication."